up-csi/rfc-modules/src/rfc/rfc-00.typ

 RFCs will be identified by at least two digits ("RFC-XX") and shall be assigned consecutively.

+Individual RFCs, once published as an #adopted-status, are not to be amended except for typographical, grammatical, or stylistic changes.

+Obsolete RFCs are to be replaced with a new RFC and indicated by the status #obsoleted-status("[new rfc]").

 === File Format

 === Punctuation